-This guidance document has been prepared in support of Department Circular DEQ-15 and provides guidance for the development and implementation of adaptive management plans under the broader adaptive management program (75-5-321, MCA).
-An Adaptive Management Plan (AMP) is comprised of an AMP watershed monitoring plan and, if necessary, an AMP implementation plan.
-This document provides guidance relevant to both components of an AMP.
-The document has extensive guidance pertaining to the development of mechanistic water quality models and provides links to important department standard operating procedures which will aide users in implementing their AMPs.
-Two case studies, one for a modeling scenario and one for a non-modeling scenario, have also been provided in the document's appendices.
+This guidance document has been prepared in support of Department Circular DEQ-15 (December 2022 edition) and provides guidance for interpreting the narrative nutrient standards and for developing and implementing adaptive management plans under the broader adaptive management program (75-5-321, MCA).
+An adaptive management plan (AMP) is comprised of an AMP watershed monitoring plan and, if necessary, an AMP implementation plan.
+This document provides links to important department standard operating procedures (SOPs) which will aide users in implementing their AMPs.
+It also provides detailed guidance pertaining to the development of mechanistic water quality models and guidance on conceptual models.
+Two example case studies, one for a mechanistic modeling scenario and one for a non-modeling scenario, have also been provided in the document's appendices.